livingsarkwah/livingsarkwah/README.md

 - 👋 Hi, I’m @livingsarkwah
 - 👀 I’m interested in new technologies and reading fiction
-- 🌱 I’m currently learning .javascript..
+- 🌱 I’m currently learning Javascript.
-- 💞️ I’m looking to collaborate on all frontend project
+- 💞️ I’m looking to collaborate and learn from an all frontend project at the moment
 - 📫 How to reach me +23355601760,@livingsarkwah on all media platforms
 - 😄 Pronouns: He
 - ⚡ Fun fact: I'm not fun at all